-1.2.3 The CoA arranges the orientation and training of the Evaluation Teams.
+1.2.3 The QAAC arranges the orientation and training of the Evaluation Teams.

-1.2.4 Commission on Accreditation
+1.2.4 Quality Assurance and Accreditation Committee

-The structure and function of the Commission on Accreditation (CoA) are specified in the 'Constitution'.
-The CoA is responsible for implementing the Council's policies and procedures relating to accreditation of institutions.
-The CoA acts in determining an annual programme of accreditation activities, making decisions on the accreditation and reaccreditation of institutions, receiving and acting on Annual Monitoring Reports (AMoRs) from institutions, and presenting an annual report to the Council on institutions with Accredited (any) status with the Council.
+The structure and function of the Quality Assurance and Accreditation Committee (QAAC) are specified in the 'Constitution'.
+The QAAC is responsible for implementing the Council's policies and procedures relating to accreditation of institutions.
+The QAAC acts in determining an annual programme of accreditation activities, making decisions on the accreditation and re-accreditation of institutions, receiving and acting on Annual Monitoring Reports (AMORs) from institutions, and presenting an annual report to the Council on institutions with Accredited (any) status with the Council.